areydra/Matur/ai_agent/CODE_CONVENTION.md

 - **Performance**: Memoization with `React.memo` and `useCallback`.
 - **Error Handling**: ErrorBoundary for graceful error recovery.
 - **Testing**: Jest and React Native Testing Library for unit tests.
+- **Custom Hooks**: Specific custom hook (`useHome.ts`) added for the Home route to encapsulate fetching and state logic, demonstrating file-specific hook usage.
+Reusable hooks would be placed in `src/hooks/` if needed for cross-file sharing.

 ## Example Usage
 ```tsx